ncatlab/nlab-content/pages/503.md

 $$d_{\bar{X}}(p, x) \lt \varepsilon, \, d_{\bar{X}}(x, p) \lt \varepsilon$$

-and the counit condition imposes a necessary triangle inequality constraint on the distance functions $p$ and $q$, in order that we get an actual metric space $\bar{X}$.
+and the counit condition imposes a necessary triangle inequality constraint on the distance functions $p$ and $q$, in order that we get an actual Lawvere metric space $\bar{X}$.
 If $p, p'$ are two points of the Cauchy completion thus defined, then their distance is defined by the usual formula for enriched presheaves:

 $$d(p, p') = \int_{x \in X} \hom_{[0, \infty]}(p(x), p'(x)) = \sup_{x \in X} \max\{0, p'(x) - p(x)\}$$

-It should be noted that even under the classical definitions where we impose symmetry ($d(x, y) = d(y, x)$) and separation ($d(x, y) = 0$ implies $x = y$), this provides an elegant alternative definition of Cauchy completion.
-In essence, all it is doing is taking the metric closure $\bar{X}$ of the embedding of $X$ into the already complete space of contractive maps:
+It should be noted that even under the classical definition (where we impose symmetry $d(x, y) = d(y, x)$, separation $d(x, y) \gt 0$ for $x \neq y$, and finiteness $d(x,y) \lt \infty$), this provides an elegant alternative definition of Cauchy completion.
+In essence, all it is doing is taking the metric closure $\bar{X}$ of the embedding of $X$ into the already complete space of short maps:

 $$y_X: X \to [0, \infty]^{X^{op}}: x \mapsto d_X(-, x)$$